Thejuster/IrcBotter/README.md

 # IrcBotter
-An incredible IRC Bot whit plug-in, command interpreter and more
+An incredible Irc Bot Engine for make your awesome bot.

+##Feature